jonnymaserati/welleng/README.md

 LGPL v3

 Please note the terms of the license.
-Although this software endeavors to be accurate, it shouldn't be used as is if for real wells.
+Although this software endeavors to be accurate, it should not be used as is for real wells.
 If you want a production version or wish to develop this software for a particular application, then please get in touch with [jonnycorcutt], but the intent of this library is to assist development.

 **Free Software, Hell Yeah!**